jawadswed/CaffeineFinder/README.md

 # CaffeineFinder
-an Android Application to find coffee places near me
+An Android Application to find coffee places near me